-The Technical Studies provided recommended channel slopes and sinuosity rations to replace the theoretical thalweg, but no specifics were given as to how the channel should be defined.
 The authors of the 1995 Technical Studies, as well as other consultants, recommended that the CCRMP use two measures for determining the extent of the channel.
-One wasis the existing channel bank, as shown in recent aerial photographs taken of Cache Creek.
-The other wasis the 100-year floodplain boundary.
-There wereare several flood boundaries for Cache cereek at the time, developed by the Federal Emergency Management Agency, the U.S. Army Corps of Engineers, and the State Reclamation Board, each of which variedly slightly from the others.
-On the recommendation of the County's technical consultants, the floodplain used to determine the original channel boundary for the CCRMP wasis the one calculated by the Army Corps of Engineers in the "Westside Tributaries to Yolo Bypass, California, Draft Reconnaissance Report" released in June of 1994.
+One was the existing channel bank, as shown in recent aerial photographs taken of Cache Creek.
+The other was the 100-year floodplain boundary.
+There were several flood boundaries for Cache Creek at the time, developed by the Federal Emergency Management Agency, the U.S. Army Corps of Engineers, and the State Reclamation Board, each of which varied slightly from the others.
+On the recommendation of the County's technical consultants, the floodplain used to determine the original channel boundary for the CCRMP was the one calculated by the Army Corps of Engineers in the "Westside Tributaries to Yolo Bypass, California, Draft Reconnaissance Report" released in June of 1994.

-The areas within both the present channel bank and the 100-year floodplain were then merged, and the outermost limit of these areas became the channel boundary for the Cache Creek Resources Management Plan (see Figure 2).
-The area within the channel boundary originally encompassed 4,956 acres.; however, As recommended in the Program EIR for the CCRMP, the boundary was modified to eliminate anthe off-channel mining pit operated by Solano Concrete at the time., as recommended in the Program EIR for the CCRMP.
-In addition, the large floodplains located downstream of County Road 94B were deleted, from the CCRMP boundary because it was determined that tThese farmlands diddo not have a direct impact on the dynamics of the channel, except to serve as overflow areas during severe flood events.
-In this downstream reach, the boundary wasis defined by the present channel bank line, as delineated in the 1995 Technical Studies.
-The revised channel boundary, comprising 2,324 acres, serveds as the plan area for the CCRMP.
+The area within the channel boundary originally encompassed 4,956 acres.
+As recommended in the Program EIR for the CCRMP, the boundary was modified to eliminate an off-channel mining pit operated by Solano Concrete at the time.
+In addition, the large floodplains located downstream of County Road 94B were deleted, because it was determined that these farmlands did not have a direct impact on the dynamics of the channel, except to serve as overflow areas during severe flood events.
+In this downstream reach, the boundary was defined by the channel bank line, as delineated in the 1995 Technical Studies.
+The revised channel boundary, comprising 2,324 acres, served as the plan area for the CCRMP.

-In 2017, as part of the CCAP Update, the CCRMP channel boundary (also referred to as the inchannel area or the active creek channel) and the more narrow CCRMP plan area boundary were updated to reflect the best available information including 2011 LIDAR topography and twodimensional hydraulic modeling using this topography, 2015 aerial photography, and the 2012 FEMA regulatory 100-year floodplain (see Figures 1, 2, and 10).
+In 2017, as part of the CCAP Update, the CCRMP channel boundary (also referred to as the inchannel area or the active creek channel) and the more narrow CCRMP plan area boundary, were updated to reflect the best available information including 2011 LIDAR topography and twodimensional hydraulic modeling using this topography, 2015 aerial photography, and the 2012 FEMA regulatory 100-year floodplain (see Figures 1, 2, and 3).
 As redrawn, the in-channel area totals 5,109 acres and the CCRMP plan area totals 2,266 acres.

-Although the CCRMP concentrates on those issues that most directly affect Cache Creek, management of the stream must be done increek requires a comprehensive approach manner that recognizes the interrelationships between the creek and its regional setting.
-The Streamway Influence ZoneBoundary (see Figure 3) described in the 1995 Technical Studies shows the approximate area subject to these interrelationships, based on the extent of the channel's historical meander migration zone.
-Because off-channel mining within the Streamway Influence Zone Boundary ware could be especially prone to the effects of erosion and groundwater lowering caused by the creek, appropriate engineering is required to account for potential pit capture and fluctuating water levels.
+Although the CCRMP concentrates on those issues that most directly affect Cache Creek, management of the creek requires a comprehensive approach that recognizes the interrelationships between the creek and its regional setting.
+The Streamway Influence Zone (see Figure 4) described in the 1995 Technical Studies shows the approximate area subject to these interrelationships, based on the extent of the channel's historical meander migration zone.
+Because off-channel mining within the Streamway Influence Zone could be especially prone to the effects of erosion and groundwater lowering caused by the creek, appropriate engineering is required to account for potential pit capture and fluctuating water levels.